Keepsake bear photo tutorial

 3 – Pin the face piece to the muzzle piece right side to right side so the top central dart seam of the muzzle is lined up with the face seam at point C and point E of the muzzle is against point F of the face.
 Pin all the way round then sew.

-The muzzle is slightly bigger than the face to create the fullness when stuffed.
-Just ease the fabric round so the fabric is distributed evenly.
 When you sew the muzzle to the face do it with the muzzle dart seams uppermost so they don’t catch in your machine’s feed dogs (the zig zag strips that stick up from your sewing machine’s needle plate)

 4– If you are using craft eyes insert these now.
 Make the holes where they are shown on the pattern

 5 –Pin the ear pieces together in pairs.
 Sew around the outer seam as shown by the dotted line

 6 – Turn the ears right side out.
 Put a small amount of stuffing in each one – you need enough to make it plump push the stuffing towards the top half of the ear so there is no stuffing for the bottom 1cm of the ear, and pin so it stays there.
 Hand stitch the bottom of the ear closed.
 Leave the pins in place until after you have stitched the back of the head on so the stuffing doesn’t get into the seam